Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Acknowledgements

 \section{Acknowledgements}

-This manuscript has been co-authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
-The work at the University of Chicago was supported by DOE contract DE-SC-0008172.
+This manuscript has been co-authored by The Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
+The work at the University of Chicago was supported by DOE contract DE-SC-0008172 and NSF Contract No. PHY-1707981.
 The work at Iowa State University) was performed under contract DE-SC0017946.
-We thank Robert Tschirhart for a leading question at the March 17, 2018 Fermilab-Chicago meeting on Psec Timing~\cite{ChicagoTiming}.
+We thank Robert Tschirhart for a leading comment at the March 17, 2018 Fermilab-Chicago meeting on Psec Timing~\cite{ChicagoTiming}.
 We also thank Robert Ainsworth for providing up-to-date information about the MI beam properties and Phil Adamson for early discussions regarding precision beam timing.
 A special thanks Laura Fields and Zarko Pavlovic for all of their help in accessing and parsing the DUNE flux files.